tower-rs/tower/guides/building-a-middleware-from-scratch.md

 ```

 As we learned in ["Inventing the `Service` trait"][invent] its important for
-services to clone such that you can convert the `&mut self` given to
+services to implement `Clone` such that you can convert the `&mut self` given to
 `Service::call` into an owned `self` that can be moved into the response future,
 if necessary.
 We should therefore add `#[derive(Clone)]` to our struct.
 We
 should also drive `Debug` while we're at it: